 In planning the engagement, internal auditors must consider:

-- The objectives of the activity being reviewed and the means by which the activity controls its performance;
+- The strategies and objectives of the activity being reviewed and the means by which the activity controls its performance.

-- The significant risks to the activity, its objectives, resources, and operations and the means by which the potential impact of risk is kept to an acceptable level;
+- The significant risks to the activity's objectives, resources, and operations and the means by which the potential impact of risk is kept to an acceptable level.

-- The adequacy and effectiveness of the activity's governance, risk management, and control processes compared to a relevant framework or model; and
+- The adequacy and effectiveness of the activity's governance, risk management, and control processes compared to a relevant framework or model.

 - The opportunities for making significant improvements to the activity's governance, risk management, and control processes.